AEC94/InterviewChallenge/README.md

 In terms of potential issues, these are the most important points:

 - Data Consistency: the invoice_id could be null if the order is not yet confirmed, this will cause referential integrity violation.
 Maybe a status could be added a status to the order for clarity or introduce a special default row in the dimension table for the “Pending” record.
-- Amount related to an order: To calculate the amount associated to only an order, a partition of the amount of the invoice has to be calculated.
-As the amount at order leve is not known.
+- Amount related to an order: To calculate the amount associated with only an order, a partition of the amount of the invoice has to be calculated.
+As the amount at order level is not known.
 This is only informed at invoice level.
 So, for example, if summing the amount and order_creations is added to the join, this would shield incorrect results.
 - Handling invoices: in the process of confirming the order, a new record has to be added to the invoices table, and the relationship with their respective orders has to be generated with the invoice ID.
 - Invoice status: it could be worth it to add the status of the invoice (confirmed, pending, etc.).
 That way revenue could that it's already charged be reflected.

-This is the entity relationship model I think represents the current structure:
+This is the entity-relationship model I think represents the current structure:

 ![DER diagram](image-1.png)